sumaximize/sumaximize/README.md

 - 👋 Hi, I’m @sumaximize
 - 👀 I build great web Apps for people and enterprises
-- 🌱 I’m currently learning cloud hosting technologies like Azure, AWS.
+- 🌱 I’m currently learning web frameworks such as React, Fast API & Flask
-- 💞️ I’m looking to collaborate with cool Front-end freelancers to collaborate and exchange ideas
+- 💞️ I’m looking to collaborate and exchange ideas
 - 📫 How to reach me: hellosumax@gmail.com

 <!---